terminal-agent/reptile/README.md

 git lfs install  # make sure this succeeds, otherwise you may need to install lfs first. git clone git@github.com:terminal-agent/reptile.git --recurse-submodules

+# If you forget to clone with --recurse-submodules,
+# run `git submodule update --init --recursive`

-# Install the autopilot package
+# Install the autopilot package (ensure your python version>=3.11)
 cd reptile

 # if you are a developer, you can install the package in development mode